geeksforsocialchange/gfsc-v3/content/blog/2019/placecal-capabilities-approach/index.md

 Our final prototype had three key features: a list of activities on each day (‘show me what’s on right now’), a list of activities at each community venue (‘show me what’s on at my local venue’), and a list of each ‘partner’ (‘show me the kinds of things I can do in my area’).

-<h3 id="the-capability-engagement-processes">The capability engagement processes</h3>
+### The capability engagement processes

 With our prototype in place, we began engaging every member of the age friendly partnership in the PlaceCal methodology.
 Our a priori categories for these groups were: ‘Institution’ (e.g. Manchester City Council); ‘Voluntary’ (e.g. third sector community centres) and ‘Community’ (e.g. small unincorporated groups directly running activities).
 Each group in this initial phase was consulted for up to an hour with a semi-structured interview about both what the group did and their current technical capabilities.
 This research uncovered a wide range of social and technical barriers such as: fearing the time and effort it would take; not understanding the meaning and efficacy of involvement; not having an internet connection; not knowing who in the organisation was responsible for digital publishing; and either not being able to get permission, or being unsure if permission was required.

 This process led to a significantly more sophisticated understanding of capabilities and desired capabilities for a wide range of organisations types.
 These capabilities covered all aspects of publishing, editing, reading and curating information.
 From these discrete wishes emerged a list of ‘core capabilities’ (Nussbaum, 2003) or ‘roles’ that people wanted to ‘do and be’.
 These roles are summarised in Table 1.

 Most people belonged to more than one of these roles: for example, everyone is a ‘citizen’, and ‘secretaries’ are often also ‘social prescribers’.
 We found this role taxonomy described very well the shared objectives and barriers in our specific context, and enabled reaching shared understandings of the capabilities we needed to enable through the CTP.
-It’s important to note that these roles help identify <strong>general</strong> common barriers across a range of distributed stakeholders, and do not replace the requirement for individual engagement with each group to discover their <strong>specific</strong> barriers.
+It’s important to note that these roles help identify **general** common barriers across a range of distributed stakeholders, and do not replace the requirement for individual engagement with each group to discover their **specific** barriers.
 Identifying these roles was a key tool in understanding design objectives, communication, support, and training.

-The rest of this section explores these roles in depth, and how through <strong>direct engagement</strong> in a <strong>creative partnership</strong> we <strong>actively realised</strong> their increased capability (as established in Section ).
+The rest of this section explores these roles in depth, and how through **direct engagement** in a **creative partnership** we **actively realised** their increased capability (as established in Section ).

-{{ include kofi.html custom="Support our community work by donating the price of a Ko-fi to us." }}
+{{<kofi "Support our community work by donating the price of a Ko-fi to us.">}}

-<h3 id="roles-and-their-capabilities">Roles and their capabilities</h3>
+### Roles and their capabilities

-<h4 id="secretary">Secretary</h4>
+#### Secretary

 As mentioned, an early finding was that several public health institutions, community activists, and development workers were undertaking work to create ‘asset mapping’ or ‘community directory’ services.
 The tools provided to them to do this were either non-existent or poorly designed, resulting in a range of spreadsheets, printouts and paper guides being circulated within each organisation, each incomplete, with overlapping and conflicting information, mirroring the existing situation for the organisations hosting and running activities.

 We describe these situations in terms of the role ‘secretary’.
 It is not a ‘technical’ role but rather indicated the ambition to ‘enable local groups to publish information’ and ‘be able to curate local information to create an active local identity’.
 PlaceCal was designed to replace the current situation where each secretary met each group individually and manually created a list of events at that moment in time that required review every few months to keep it up-to-date.
-Every extra worker doing this role therefore actually <em>increased</em> the total effort to maintain this information in the area for each community group.
+Every extra worker doing this role therefore actually _increased_ the total effort to maintain this information in the area for each community group.

 In the CTP approach, each group was trained to maintain their own listings, which were then aggregated and published on the PlaceCal platform.
 This shift in structure is shown in the figure below.
 Through the partnership, work could therefore be divided evenly between workers in an area, shifting the focus from simply maintaining immediately out-of-date lists of information, to wholesale skills-based digital inclusion.

-{{ include image.html description="CTP approach schematic from the PlaceCal 'Commissioner' handbook" url="/assets/images/blog/placecal-capabilities/secretaries.png" class="frame" }}
+{{<image-with-caption "secretaries.png" "CTP approach schematic from the PlaceCal 'Commissioner' handbook" "CTP approach schematic from the PlaceCal 'Commissioner' handbook" "frame">}}

 Training groups to maintain their own information had the unexpected side effect that some organisations, when trained to publish their own information, published almost twice as many events as we got from face-to-face interviews in the previous ‘manual’ method.
 We also discovered that the most frequent barrier to getting this information was finding out who the person responsible for maintaining the diary was in each institution, taking time, trust and patience to effectively engage each group.